 Takeaway

 Yellowtail is abundant in South Florida.
-Yellowtail snapper is a small fish, about 12 inches long, and it has sweet, flaky meat and a mild taste, making it perfect for a quick pan fry.
+Yellowtail snapper is a small fish, about 12 inches long, with sweet, flaky meat and a mild taste, making it perfect for a quick pan fry.

-When shopping for Yellowtail, look for pink fillets.
-As it ages the fish becomes grey.
-Fresh fish have the faint smell of seawater, not fish.
+When shopping for yellowtail, look for pink fillets; as the fish ages, it turns gray.
+Fresh fish should have a faint smell of seawater, not a fishy odor.

 Pan-fried yellowtail snapper is a delicious meal.

-Hogfish, mutton snapper, mangrove snapper, tripletail, and red snapper can be substituted for yellowtail.
+Hogfish, mutton snapper, mangrove snapper, triple tail, and red snapper can all be substituted for yellowtail.

-I bread it with almond flour and some seasonings and then pan-fried it in a little oil and butter.
+I breaded the fish with almond flour and some seasonings, then pan-fried it in olive oil and butter.

-Next time you're in Key West, you must try fresh yellowtail!
+Next time you're in Key Largo, Key West, or any of the islands in between, you must try fresh yellowtail!

 "📖 Recipe"